Mercedes-Benz Stadium exterior with its distinctive retractable roof in Atlanta, Georgia

 From the Airport

-→ Hartsfield-Jackson Atlanta International Airport (ATL): 10 miles south of the stadium.
-MARTA is your best bet — ride the Gold Line northbound from the Airport station to Five Points (about 15 minutes), then transfer to the Blue or Green Line westbound to Vine City (5 minutes).
-Total trip: roughly 25 minutes, $2.50 fare.
-By car, take I-75/I-85 North, exit at MLK Jr. Drive.
-Driving takes 15-30 minutes without traffic, but can double on event days.
+→ Hartsfield-Jackson Atlanta International Airport (ATL): Around 16 kilometres (10 miles) south of the stadium.
+MARTA is the best option.
+Ride the Gold Line northbound from the Airport station to Five Points (about 15 minutes), then transfer to the Blue or Green Line westbound to Vine City (5 minutes).
+Total trip roughly 25 minutes, $2.50 fare.
+By car, take I-75/I-85 North and exit at MLK Jr. Drive.
+15-30 minutes without traffic, double that on event days.

-→ Regional airports: If you’re flying private or from a smaller carrier, DeKalb-Peachtree Airport (PDK) is 15 miles northeast and Cobb County International Airport (RYY) is 20 miles northwest.
+→ Regional airports: DeKalb-Peachtree (PDK) is 15 miles northeast.
+Cobb County International (RYY) is 20 miles northwest.
+Both are largely private-use airports.

 FIFA World Cup 2026 at Mercedes-Benz Stadium

-Climate control: Atlanta in June and July is hot and humid — average highs around 89°F (32°C).
-The retractable roof solves this completely.
-Close the panels, turn on the HVAC, and the interior sits at a comfortable temperature regardless of what’s happening outside.
-This is a significant advantage over open-air venues in cities like Dallas or Houston.
+Climate control: Atlanta in June and July is hot and humid.
+Daytime highs regularly hit 32°C (89°F).
+Humidity above 70%.
+The retractable roof resolves this entirely.
+Close the eight ETFE panels, engage the HVAC system, and the interior temperature is decoupled from outside conditions.
+A genuine advantage over open-air venues in Dallas, Houston, or Kansas City.

-Pitch conversion: The FieldTurf surface will be removed and replaced with natural grass on modular trays to meet FIFA’s strict pitch standards.
-Atlanta United’s years of MLS play mean the stadium operations team already has deep experience managing soccer-specific configurations, sight lines, and field dimensions.
+Pitch conversion: The FieldTurf CORE synthetic surface will be removed and replaced with natural grass laid on modular trays, the same protocol used for 2024 Copa América matches at the venue.
+Atlanta United’s eight seasons of MLS play mean the operations team has unusually deep experience with soccer-specific configurations, sight lines, and pitch dimensions.

-Fan zones and atmosphere: Atlanta United fans have built one of the most electric soccer atmospheres in North America.
-The supporters’ section in the south end zone is loud, organized, and passionate.
-For the World Cup, expect fan festival zones in nearby Centennial Olympic Park and throughout downtown Atlanta — the city hosted soccer events during the 1996 Olympics and knows how to handle international crowds.
+Fan atmosphere: Atlanta United has built one of the most electric soccer environments in North America.
+The supporters’ section at the south end is loud, well-organised, and passionate.
+The 2018 MLS Cup Final drew 73,019 fans.
+High-demand rivalry matches regularly pull more than 70,000.
+Expect fan festival zones in Centennial Olympic Park and throughout downtown Atlanta during the tournament.
+The city hosted soccer events during the 1996 Olympics and has infrastructure for handling international crowds.

 History of Mercedes-Benz Stadium